top of page

 News Flash!

 Good news for NBR modeller's, our new Holmes 0-4-4T passenger tank, NBR class P, LNER class G7 is now available initially in EM/P4 gauge.
 If there's enough interest from OO modeller's to make a OO version commercially viable then a OO version will follow.
-The kit has been redesigned before release to the public to incorporate the design principles established on our very successful NER class O. LNER class G5 Loco Kit.
+The kit has been redesigned before release to the public to incorporate the design principles established on our very successful NER Cass O. LNER class G5 Loco Kit.

 ©Graham Hudson 2019, all rights reserved.